pingcap/docs-cn/system-variables.md

 - Default value: `2`
 - Range: `[1, 2]`
 - Controls how TiDB collects statistics.
-- In versions before v5.1.0, the default value of this variable is `1`.
-In v5.1.0, the default value of this variable is `2`, which serves as an experimental feature.
+- In v5.3.0 and later versions, the default value of this variable is `2`, which serves as an experimental feature.
+If your cluster is upgraded from a version earlier than v5.3.0 to v5.3.0 or later, the default value of `tidb_analyze_version` does not change.
 For detailed introduction, see [Introduction to Statistics](/statistics.md).

 ### tidb_auto_analyze_end_time